matrix-org/gsoc/IDEAS.md

 **Potential mentor**: Kegan Dougal

 ### Matrix Powered Microblogging
 Matrix-powered, open and federated microblogging platform.
+Basically, implement something like [Twitter](http://twitter.com) in Matrix - users can post updates and follow each other, and subscribers get a feed of the users they follow.
+The great thing with using Matrix for something like this, is that other clients can view and respond to updates from the microblogging application - as long as the common Matrix message types are used.

 **Expected results**: User can log in, choose some users to follow, get an aggregated feed of 'tweets' from users they follow, and post 'tweets'.
 Messages should be sendable and consumable by both generic Matrix clients as well as the microblog-specific optimised user experience.
+A web client would probably be the standard with mobile clients as extensions.

 **Difficulty**: Moderate